Starmer marks Armistice Day at Paris ceremony with Macron

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Sir Keir Starmer marked Armistice Day in Paris with Emmanuel Macron, while events will take place across the UK to commemorate the end of the First World War.
+Sir Keir Starmer marked Armistice Day in Paris with French President Emmanuel Macron, while events took place across the UK to commemorate the end of the First World War.

-Sir Keir and the French president laid a wreath at the Tomb of the Unknown Soldier at the Arc de Triomphe in the French capital.
+Sir Keir and Mr Macron laid a wreath at the Tomb of the Unknown Soldier at the Arc de Triomphe in the French capital.

-In the UK, events will focus on the National Memorial Arboretum in Staffordshire.

-The Duchess of Edinburgh will be among the guests at the event.
+In the UK, events focused on the National Memorial Arboretum in Staffordshire, with the Duchess of Edinburgh among the guests for the Service of Remembrance.

+Sophie read an extract from For The Fallen, a poem by Lawrence Binyon, before observing the two-minute silence at 11am.

+The duchess also laid a wreath at the Armed Forces Memorial alongside representatives from the Government and the military.

 Sir Keir’s trip to Paris for talks with Mr Macron came as European leaders consider how to respond to the election of Donald Trump in the US.